apollographql/apollo-kotlin/docs/source/advanced/persisted-queries.md

 ## Transformed queries

-If your backend uses custom persisted queries, Apollo-Android can generate transformed queries from your .graphql queries.
+If your backend uses custom persisted queries, Apollo-Android can generate an OperationOutput json from your .graphql queries.
 They will match what the client is sending exactly so you can persist them on your server.

 ```
 apollo {
-  generateTransformedQueries = true
+  generateOperationOutput = true
 }
 ```